brightzheng100/instana-server-on-roks/README.md

 # Instana Server on ROKS

+> NOTE: This repo has been deprecated, refer to https://github.com/brightzheng100/instana-server-on-k8s instead.

 Instana offers SaaS by default, and also offers flexible non-SaaS deployment patterns, so we can deploy it within a single VM, dual-VM, or even Kubernetes.

 TechZone is IBM's killer sandbox where IBMers and its Business Partners can easily provision a VM, a Kubernetes/OpenShift cluster, or even a very complex environment on demand for purposes like self-learning, POCs/POVs.